AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 - Do NOT use `run_command` as a patch engine (for example with large heredoc Python scripts that rewrite files).
 This is brittle under JSON encoding and will fail easily.
 - Routine multi-line edits are normal.
-Use the diff-first tools to apply them directly instead of calling them tricky or bouncing them back to humans.
+Use diff-based tools to apply them directly instead of calling them tricky or bouncing them back to humans.
 - For file edits, prefer: